rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 ## Setting up

+### 0.)
+MATLAB

+The functions make use of MATLAB's

+- Image Processing Toolbox
+- Mapping Toolbox
+- Signal Processing Toolbox

+There's only one function (polyxpoly.m) called from the mapping toolbox, so if you don't have this you can probably find something equivalent that calculates the intersections of lines or polygons.

+There are three functions called from the Signal Processing toolbox (designfilt, filtfilt called by gutFreqWaveSpeedFinder.m and obtainMotilityParameters.m; xcorr.m called by obtainMotilityParameters.m).
+Again, if you don't have this, you can probably find something equivalent.

 ### 1.)
 Download PIVLab

 * Download PIVLab from [here](http://www.mathworks.com/matlabcentral/fileexchange/27659-pivlab-time-resolved-particle-image-velocimetry--piv--tool).
 Remember they have a [website](http://pivlab.blogspot.com) if you'd like documentation on anything.